Questioning the Coverage-Length Metric in Conformal Prediction: When Shorter Intervals Are Not Better: Prejudicial Trick with Deceptive Improvement

 \subsection{Length}

 This section investigates the sufficient conditions under which PT improves interval length while keeping the coverage unchanged, and further conducts experiments to validate the theoretical findings.
 We first propose Lemma~\ref{thm:general sufficient condition} as a weak sufficient condition.
-We then derive a more informative condition under both differentiable regimes~(Theorem~\ref{thm:FOSC}) and non-differentiable regimes~(Corollary~\ref{thm:non-smooth-length}).
-We further discuss the special cases on the local concave assumption~(Corollary~\ref{cor: local concave}) and VCP regimes~(Corollary~\ref{cor:VCP FOSC}), and find that misspecification usually satisfies the sufficient conditions (Remark~\ref{rmk:misspecification}).
+We then derive a more informative condition under both differentiable regimes~(Theorem~\ref{thm:FOSC}) and non-differentiable regimes~(Theorem~\ref{thm:non-smooth-length}).
+We further discuss the special cases on the local concave assumption~(Corollary~\ref{cor: local concave}) and VCP regimes~(Corollary~\ref{cor:VCP FOSC}), and find that model misspecification provides one practical mechanism through which these sufficient conditions may hold (Remark~\ref{rmk:misspecification}).
 We finally present a failure case in Example~\ref{example:failure case} when PT cannot outperform its base regarding the interval length.

 Experiment results on various datasets in Table~\ref{table:reg} align closely with the theoretical results.
 Besides, we conduct experiments on classification tasks (Table~\ref{table:class}), different base algorithms (Table~\ref{table:CQR}), and conduct ablation studies on different hyperparameters~(Figure~\ref{fig:ablation_bike}-Figure~\ref{fig:ablation_star}).